Courses

 DS-600.
 Data Mining.
 3 Credits.

 Data mining refers to a set of techniques that have been designed to efficiently find important information or knowledge in large amounts of data.
-This course will provide students with understanding of the industry standard data mining methodologies, and with the ability of extracting information from a data set and transforming it into an understandable structure for further use.
-Topics covered include decision trees, classification, predictive modeling, association analysis, statistical modeling, Bayesian classification, anomaly detection and visualization.
+This course will provide students with an understanding of the industry standard data mining methodologies, and with the ability to extract information from a data set and transform it into an understandable structure for further use.
+The topics covered include decision trees, classification, predictive modeling, association analysis, statistical modeling, Bayesian classification, anomaly detection and visualization.
 The course will be complemented with hands-on experience of using advanced data mining software to solve realistic problems based on real-world data.
 Prerequisites: DS-510, DS-520.

 DS-630.
 Machine Learning.
 3 Credits.